UNDERSTAND THE AGING PROCESS

 From my own experience, I have learned to be mindful of who I am and what I can and cannot do.
 As I get to know myself better, I get to know my own limitations.
 When I find myself getting agitated with my loved one and critical of others, I know I need to take a mental health break.
 It is also important for me to remember not to lose myself in feeling trapped in the constant demands of caregiving.

-Some of my biggest challenges have been, at times, finding the time for my personal quiet time with the Lord.
+One of my biggest challenges have been, at times, finding the time for my personal quiet time with the Lord.
 I know that if I don’t stay in the Word, my strength, which comes from Him, will be limited, at best.
 I need to constantly work on my support system and not be afraid to ask for help and not play the Lone Ranger.
 I need to find a friend or two and ask for assistance.

 But most of all, I need to remember that God loves me and my loved one.
 Her care is a privilege He has given me and I need to be in the best place I can be with myself and my relationship with Him.
 I have learned, sometimes the hard way, that when I am down, all I need to do is look up!

-SUSAN E. BUTCHER is a certified life coach through the American Association of Christian Counselors, grief counselor and freelance writer.
+Susan is a certified life coach through the American Association of Christian Counselors, grief counselor and freelance writer.
 Additionally, she is a seasoned speaker and Bible teacher.
 She lives in Milwaukee, WI.